 The Rockingham Street premises were built in 1883-4, with accommodation for six horse-drawn engines, and were later adapted for motor vehicles.
 The housing accommodation consisted of the superintendent's house and flats for 20 firemen, superintendent's room, watch room, and hose tower.

-To Facilitate the extension to the Rockingham Street premises a row of shops fronting Division Street from Rockingham Street to Rockingham Lane was purchased and demolished, plans were prepared, tenders for the building were accepted.
+To facilitate the extension to the Rockingham Street premises a row of shops fronting Division Street from Rockingham Street to Rockingham Lane was purchased and demolished, plans were prepared, tenders for the building were accepted.

 The building work was undertaken by Messrs.
 Abbott and Bannister, Ltd., general builders and public works contractors, of Machon Bank, Sheffield, one of the best known building firms in Yorkshire.
 The firm had been established 37 years, and was equipped to carry out building contracts of all descriptions, large or small.